beyarkay/masters-thesis/src/05_results.md

 \begin{figure}[!h]
     \centering
     \includegraphics[height=5cm]{src/imgs/graphs/05_in_depth_hmm_p_vs_r_covar_type.pdf}
-    \caption{Precision vs Recall plot for all HMMs trained on 51 classes, with the model's $F_1$ scores as contours in grey.
+    \caption{Precision-recall plot for all HMMs trained on 51 classes, with the model's $F_1$ scores as contours in grey.
 Note that the scales of the axes have been adjusted to better show the distribution of the data.}
     \label{fig:05_in_depth_hmm_p_vs_r_covar_type}
 \end{figure}
 <!-- prettier-ignore-end -->